hyperledger/fabric/docs/source/network/network.md

 the client application.

-It's these transactions responses that are packaged together with the transaction proposal to form a fully endorsed transaction, which can de distributed to the entire network.
+It's these transactions responses that are packaged together with the transaction proposal to form a fully endorsed transaction, which can be distributed to the entire network.
 We'll look at this in more detail later  For now, it's enough to understand how applications invoke smart contracts to generate endorsed transactions.